geological-survey-of-queensland/geological-properties-database/README.md

 |Observation|Density Log (490mMD)|Gravity Intensity|XRF uranium reading |
 |Result|1.62 g/cc|9791197.22 ums-2|142ppm(U)|

 *array data such as LAS files, grids, and images may theoretically have atomised results, but practically may be only be described in the Geological Properties Database to the survey or sample level with the array data preserved in their original file formats as associated dataset resources.
+For some use cases, the Wireline 'Survey' may not be important in isolation, and therefore may be represented as a resource attached to a borehole site in its native LAS or DLIS format.

 ## Understanding Surveys vs Observations